-Located in southwestern Ohio, Cowan Lake State Park is a nature lover`s delight that offers a peaceful lake setting to provide you with a perfect balance of recreation and relaxation for your next RV vacation.
-This lake setting is appealing to naturalists as it is complete with scenic inlets and wooded shoreline.
+Located in southwestern Ohio, Cowan Lake State Park is a nature lover`s delight.
+This peaceful lake setting offers the perfect balance of recreation and relaxation for your next RV vacation.
+This lake setting is appealing to naturalists as it is complete with a wooded shoreline and scenic inlets.
 Swimming, fishing, picnicking, boating, hiking, and hunting are the popular outdoor activities at this lotus-laden, 1,775-acre State Park.

-If you love boating, the 700-acre Cowan Lake is surrounded by three boat ramps for easy access and has a 10-horsepower limit.
-Boats, canoe, and seasonal dock rental services are available.
+If you love boating, the 700-acre Cowan Lake has three boat ramps for easy access and a 10-horsepower limit.
+Boats, canoes, and seasonal dock rental services are available.
 Fishing is allowed on the lake for you to enjoy catches of crappie, muskie, catfish, bluegill, and largemouth bass.
-For hikers, there is four miles worth of hiking trails traversing through the natural mature woodlands of the park.
+For hikers, there are four miles worth of hiking trails traversing through the natural mature woodlands of the park.

-Once you park your camper, venture into Lotus Cove Trail that is one-mile long.
+Once you park your camper, take a stroll on the mile-long Lotus Cove Trail.
 It will lead you to the American lotus water lily colony.
-The longest trail is Spillway at over two and a half miles.
-The south lakeshore provides a 1,000-foot public swimming beach with changing rooms and showers.
-Several areas are designated for swimming during daylight hours.
-The park has three picnic areas equipped with picnic tables and grills.
+The longest trail is Spillway at over 2.5 miles long.
+Several areas are designated for swimming during daylight hours, and the 1,000-foot public swimming beach on the south lakeshore offers changing rooms and showers.
+The park also has three picnic areas equipped with picnic tables and grills.
 Outdoor winter activities at Cowan Lake State Park include ice fishing, sledding, and cross-country skiing when weather conditions allow.

 RV Rentals in Cowan Lake State Park